Monodromy of stratified braid groups, II: Admissible root markings

 \subsubsection{Case 2: $A'$ nonempty, $\ge 2$ unmarked roots}

 In the sequel, we will consider the intersection number of arcs that share one or more endpoint.
-As always, we define $i(\alpha,\beta)$ to be the minimal number of crossings as $\alpha, \beta$ range through their isotopy classes, keeping in mind that the tangent vectors of $\alpha, \beta$ at endpoints are not required to be fixed under isotopy.
+As always, we define the {\em geometric intersection number} $i(\alpha,\beta)$ to be the minimal number of crossings as $\alpha, \beta$ range through their isotopy classes, keeping in mind that the tangent vectors of $\alpha, \beta$ at endpoints are not required to be fixed under isotopy.

 Ultimately, we will prove this case by induction on $i(\alpha,\beta)$.
 In preparation for this, we establish connectivity for small values of $i(\alpha, \beta)$.